Who we are

 - Decoupling data access from data services.
-We believe there is a great advantage by decoupling data access from data services.
-While some users may like Comcast’s Double and Triple Play offerings, providing Internet as a neutral service allows you to choose any provider for services like streaming movies and live content and telephony.
+We believe there is a great advantage from decoupling data access from data services.
+While some users may like Comcast’s Double and Triple Play offerings, providing Internet as a neutral service allows you to choose any provider for services like streaming movies, live content and telephony.
 A net-neutral network would ensure that no content provider has an advantage, evening the playing field, increasing competition and likely reducing costs too.
 Even with a community network, you could get Cable TV from Comcast as a separate service.
-Please note that a community network could provide internet telephone service too, as some communities like Leverett and Westfield do.
+Note that a community network could provide internet telephone service too, as some communities like Leverett and Westfield do.
 Currently Comcast has the exclusive license to provide cable TV services within Northampton.
 When the current contract ends however, if a community network is in place, this could be something a community network could provide too.

 - Citizen oversight.
 Companies like Comcast are responsible to shareholders.
 Customers are seen as profit centers.
 A community network is accountable to its customers and to a local governing board that oversees it.

 - Flexibility.
 A community network has the ability to be more agile, offering tailored services to meet local needs.
 For example, Comcast’s upload speeds are quite slow.
 This is because of their architecture and the technology that they are using.
-A community network on a true fiber-optic network could offer much more flexible upload/download packages.
-With Comcast, it’s very hard to get upload speeds greater than 10mbps.
+A community network on a fiber-optic network could offer much more flexible upload/download packages.
+With Comcast, it’s very hard to get upload speeds greater than 10Mbps.
 This makes things like sharing videos on Facebook or Instagram slow and tedious.

 - Future growth.
 For a community to thrive in the future, a reliable high-speed network is practically a requirement.
 A city that understands this by providing the data services its citizens need is likely to prosper in the future, attracting new businesses and potentially more tax revenues.
-Much of this growth would likely be “clean” growth too.

 - Consistent bandwidth.
 Perhaps you may have noticed that Comcast’s network often slows in the evening.
 This is because a lot of people stream services like Netflix in the evening.
-Since the bandwidth is shared, if there is congestion on the network, the overall experience degrades for everyone on the same shared coaxial circuit.
+Since the bandwidth is shared, if there is congestion on the network, the overall experience degrades for everyone on the same shared circuit.
 Unsurprisingly, Comcast markets its packages promoting rates “up to” a given limit.
 A community network could be engineered to deliver bandwidth at a consistent rate.